-We recognise that children can abuse other children-referred to as peer-on-peer abuse.
+We recognise that children can abuse other children - referred to as child-on-child abuse.
 This is most likely to include but may not be limited to:

-- Bullying (including Cyber-bullying) - Physical abuse (such as hitting, kicking, shaking, biting, hair-pulling or otherwise causing physical harm) - Sexual violence (such as rape, assault by penetration, and sexual assault) - Sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand alone or part of a broader pattern of abuse. - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing the genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm. - Sexting (also known as youth produced sexual imagery) - Initiation/hazing type violence and rituals.
+- Bullying (including Cyber-bullying, prejudice-based, and discriminatory bullying) - Abuse in intimate personal relationships between peers - Physical abuse (such as hitting, kicking, shaking, biting, hair-pulling or otherwise causing physical harm) - Sexual violence (such as rape, assault by penetration, and sexual assault) - Sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand alone or part of a broader pattern of abuse. - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing the genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm. - Consensual and non-consensual sharing of nude and semi-nude images/videos. - Causing someone to engage in sexual activity without consent. - Initiation/hazing type violence and rituals.

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+We recognise that it is more likely that girls may be victims, and boys perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously.